angband/angband/lib/help/readme.txt

 potions of enlightenment and the rogue spell "detect object" no longer indicate exactly what object is there.
 Instead, detected objects are replaced by a red asterisk, that changes to the item type when your player can see it.
-Squelched items will still be detected as asterisks, but will disappear when you get them in your line of sight.
+Ignored items will still be detected as asterisks, but will disappear when you get them in your line of sight.

 There has been a huge flavor upgrade with the change to UTF-8.
 Now many